hrmangang/economics-iiserm/AM-registry.md

   Attack Missions Registry
 </h2>

 Gokunin is the highest league in AM.
-It was first reached during AM Season No. 110 by [Sasuke Uchiha (Wandering Ninja)](shinobi/wn-sasuke.png).
+It was first attained during AM Season No. 110 by [Sasuke Uchiha (Wandering Ninja)](shinobi/wn-sasuke.png).
 Although AM was played in 2021 by maining [Naruto Uzumaki (7th Hokage)](shinobi/hokage-naruto), neither league ranks were recorded nor Gokunin was attained.

 <table align="center">
   <tr align="center">